top of page

 Points of Interest:

-• The Lister Arms – A traditional pub serving hearty meals and local ales.
-It’s the perfect spot to unwind after a day of exploring, and you can share a laugh about the name “Dew Bottoms” with the locals.
+• The Lister Arms – a traditional pub serving hearty meals and local ales, ideal after a day exploring the Dales.

 Notable Figures: